aidenhb31-cmd/salesanalysis/README.md

 The second stage aggregates the transaction-level data by product and month.
 Monthly profit, quantity sold, and profitability metrics are calculated before using the LAG() window function to compare each products performance with the previous month.

+### 3. Future Improvements
+Including a calculated moving average and building a predictive model to forecast for the next year with a high confidence level and established confidence intervals within Power BI.

+Author

+Aiden Bilyard

+MIS Student | Data Analytics & Business Intelligence

 ## Business Applications

 This type of analysis could help a business: